-Ryan Vorderer will enter his second season as Grand Canyon's women's volleyball assistant coach in the 2025 season.
+Ryan Vorderer will enter his third season as Grand Canyon's women's volleyball assistant coach in the 2026 season.

 In 2024, the Lopes made impressive strides, landing the first consecutive 20-win seasons in the D1-era along with single-season records in both blocks (316) and service aces (197).
 The Lopes boasted the most honorees (five) of any WAC team this postseason and the most for GCU since the Lopes also had five honorees when the 2020 season was held in the spring of 2021.